Oral Cancer Screenings for Kids in Milpitas

 Black curved arrow pointing right on a white background

-Early Detection: Identifies abnormal tissue changes as soon as possible.
+Early Detection: Identifies abnormal tissue changes, including a sore in child's mouth, white spot in child's mouth, or bump inside child's mouth, as soon as possible.

 Black curved right-pointing arrow icon on a white background

-Comprehensive Care: Ensures your child’s entire mouth and surrounding areas stay healthy.
+Comprehensive Care: Ensures your child’s entire mouth and surrounding areas stay healthy through a complete children's oral health exam.

 Black curved arrow pointing right